 Chewy and full of flavor, these pumpkin oatmeal breakfast cookies are a great way to start your morning!
-Perfect with a cup of coffee or tea.
+Hearty gluten free breakfast cookies are loaded with seeds, dried fruit, chocolate, and spices.
+These comforting treats are just right with a cup of coffee or tea.

 Are you a cookies for breakfast kind of person?
 I am!

 It really doesn’t matter if they are labeled “breakfast cookies” or not, I’m definitely okay with cookies for breakfast along with my tea.
 Of course, I’m also okay with delicious breakfast bars, gluten free muffins, or chocolate chip banana pancakes.
 If it’s sweet and goes with hot tea, you can count me in!

 Whenever you decide to eat these cookies, they are delicious!
 Dessert, breakfast, an after workout snack – these are perfect just about anytime.